-Note: This setup requires creating a Workiva Spreadsheet that has a section connected to a report from the database.
+Note: This setup requires creating a Wdesk spreadsheet that has a section connected to a report from the database.
 Once the spreadsheet is created, and the sheet is connected to the appropriate report in the database, and the formulas/data are set up, link the spreadsheet to the audit committee slides in the editor.
-Work with your Workiva Support Team for assistance with the document setup of the slides in presentations.
+Work with your OPM and CSM for assistance with the document setup of the slides in the editor.